Share

 Chronic Lymphocytic Leukemia (CLL)

-Chronic lymphocytic leukemia (CLL) is a cancer of the B-lymphocytes that may be found in the bone marrow, blood, lymph nodes, spleen and sometimes other organs.
-CLL is the most common leukemia in adults and accounts for one quarter of new leukemia cases annually.
+Chronic lymphocytic leukemia is a cancer of the B-lymphocytes that may be found in the bone marrow, blood, lymph nodes, spleen and sometimes other organs.

 Multiple Myeloma (MM)